 The process of choosing a surgical procedure for women with POP who have not had a prior prolapse repair will be reviewed here.
 Evaluation of women with POP, conservative management, and specific repair procedures are discussed separately.
-(See "Pelvic organ prolapse in women: An overview of the epidemiology, risk factors, clinical manifestations, and management" and "Vaginal pessary treatment of prolapse and incontinence" and "Pelvic organ prolapse in women: Surgical repair of apical prolapse (uterine or vaginal vault prolapse)" and "Pelvic organ prolapse in women: Surgical repair of anterior vaginal wall prolapse" and "Surgical management of posterior vaginal defects" and "Pelvic organ prolapse in women: Obliterative procedures (colpocleisis)".)
+(See "Pelvic organ prolapse in women: Epidemiology, risk factors, clinical manifestations, and management" and "Vaginal pessary treatment of prolapse and incontinence" and "Pelvic organ prolapse in women: Surgical repair of apical prolapse (uterine or vaginal vault prolapse)" and "Pelvic organ prolapse in women: Surgical repair of anterior vaginal wall prolapse" and "Surgical management of posterior vaginal defects" and "Pelvic organ prolapse in women: Obliterative procedures (colpocleisis)".)

 CANDIDATES FOR SURGICAL TREATMENT — Candidates for surgical repair of POP are women with symptomatic prolapse who have failed or declined conservative management.

 Women with symptomatic prolapse — Reconstructive surgery for POP should be performed only in women who have symptomatic prolapse, with few exceptions.
 Surgical correction of asymptomatic POP or non-bothersome POP is of uncertain benefit and adds perioperative risks.